bigois/gorilla-tank/README.md

 # gorilla-tank
-Monkeys goes to bananas!
+Monkeys go for bananas!
 Gorillas goes to tank!